 This is a very old tutorial by Trevor McCauley but you can still learn a few smart Fireworks tips and tricks from it: scaling of attributes of objects, using vector shapes for bitmap marquees, selective JPEG quality, hiding/showing selection edges, finding and replacing colors (or text) in FW PNG files, the difference between subselect and superselect, tweening symbols for duplication, and so much more.
 This is an old classic!

-In this series of Adobe Fireworks (mini) tutorials57, Craig Erskine8258 will teach you many basic and advanced techniques.
+In this series of Adobe Fireworks (mini) tutorials, Craig Erskine will teach you many basic and advanced techniques.
 These tutorials were written mostly for users who have a very strong understanding of Fireworks, but even if you are not a Fireworks expert, they’re still worth checking out!

-“The Endless Fireworks vs. Photoshop Battle59” article was written over 3 years ago by Ivo Mynttinen1026012 and is still relevant today, even if we know that in the end, Photoshop became the apparent winner in this battle — but not because it proved to be a better UI design tool than Fireworks, but because Adobe always wanted to market it as such.
+“The Endless Fireworks vs. Photoshop Battle” article was written over 3 years ago by Ivo Mynttinen and is still relevant today, even if we know that in the end, Photoshop became the apparent winner in this battle — but not because it proved to be a better UI design tool than Fireworks, but because Adobe always wanted to market it as such.

 The article is pretty long and goes into great detail about what are the strengths and weaknesses of both apps when used specifically for UI design — web, mobile, icon design, etc. Do check it out!
-(Btw, today Ivo still uses Fireworks but has moved a lot of his workflow to Sketch61; and he’s not the only one.)
+(Btw, today Ivo still uses Fireworks but has moved a lot of his workflow to Sketch; and he’s not the only one.)

 Photoshop is used for this purpose however (UI and web design) because many designers are familiar with the program.
 However, other tools exist that were designed from the ground-up to be UI design tools and perform the task better; and among them is Fireworks (although Sketch and a few other new tools are starting to catch up and real fast).

 Adobe Fireworks, A Super Hero That Is Hard To Kill Article